 “In a rising-rate environment, you don’t want to be kicking the can down the road forever on paying back that balance,” McBride says.
 “Sooner or later, you’re going to have to pay off that debt.
 And that’s better addressed now before interest rates move higher.”

-You have a number of options for refinancing or retiring your HELOC before the draw period ends.
+There are a number of options for refinancing or retiring your HELOC before the draw period ends.

-- Pay off your HELOC: If you have the extra cash, it might make sense to repay your HELOC — or lower the balance by applying additional amounts toward principal.
+- Pay off your HELOC: If you have the extra cash, it might make sense to repay your HELOC or lower the balance by applying additional amounts toward the principal.
 “See if the lender will fix the interest rate on your outstanding balance on your current home equity line and then really put the hammer down on making bigger payments before the draw period ends to minimize the payment shock,” McBride says.